 DISCLAIMER: Northpoint Recovery is a 12-step abstinence-based program.
 We unequivocally do NOT recommend the use of ANY addictive or mind-altering substances, including marijuana.
-At the same time, we realize that marijuana is easily available for many people in America.
+At the same time, we realize that marijuana is easily available to many people in America.
 Therefore, we are providing the following public safety information.

 As more states make medicinal and recreational marijuana legal, it is important to fully understand what potential drug interactions and side effects may occur when weed is used in combination with other common substances – alcohol, prescription medications, and illicit drugs, for example.